How to future-proof your finances as a renter

 If you do decide to buy individual shares, both Micallef and Purell emphasise the importance of a diversified portfolio.

 "The last thing you want is to have shares in a company and for it to go broke at the end of your working life," says Micallef.
 "If you're going to buy individual shares, make sure you understand the ins and outs of what you own and that you buy enough to diversify against any adverse situations."

 "What I do now every time I get paid is put 30% aside.
 Some of that will just go into a savings account and other parts of it I put into certain investments," says Tegan Jones.
-"I'll put it into things such as ETFs, some apps like Spaceship and Finder Earn, as well as some crypto and some individual stocks."
+"I'll put it into things such as ETFs, some apps like Spaceship, as well as some crypto and some individual stocks."

 High interest savings accounts

 There's not much value in just letting your money sit in a regular transaction account, particularly at the moment.
 As the cost of living goes up, the value of your cash is going down.